Hashrin/cowin-ping/README.md

-Cowin-Ping is a NodeJS program which sends a desktop alert periodically whenever a vaccine is available and matches a set of criteria.
+Cowin-Ping is a Node.js program which sends a desktop alert periodically whenever a vaccine is available and matches a set of criteria.
 The present criteria is as follows.
 Feel free to edit them in the code to suit your needs:

 1. District ID = 297 (ID of Kannur district).
 IDs of all districts in India are provided in the districts.json file.